JawadData/EUR-USD_DailyActionPrediction/README.md

 ---

 ## Requirements

-1. Google Drive account linked to Google Colab.
+1. A Google Drive account linked to Google Colab for data storage and notebook execution.
-2. Python installed locally for running the Flask app.
+2. Python installed locally to run the Flask web application.
-3. Colab access for running Jupyter notebooks.
+3. Access to Google Colab for running and experimenting with Jupyter notebooks.

 ---
 l
 ## Project Architecture